Condensed milk cookies – soft, chewy and so delicious! Topped with chocolate chips or, for a change, with dried cranberries!

 Sweetened condensed milk:

 - Not to be confused with evaporated milk.

 - The sweetened condensed milk is super sweet and very thick.

 - It is the kind of milk you need if you want to make dulce de leche.

-- A can contains about 400 g/ 14 oz milk, you will need much less, that is why this recipe is suitable for using leftover milk.
+- A can contains about 400 g/ 14 oz milk; you will need much less, which is why this recipe is suitable for using leftover milk.

 Regular cookie ingredients: unsalted butter, sugar, flour, baking powder, and baking soda.

 - Chocolate chips – sweet, semi-sweet, or dark.
 Whatever you like best.

 - If chocolate chips are not available, chopped chocolate will do just as well.

 - Dried cranberries, raisins, chopped dried apricots, or cherries